hmellahi/Frontend-Challenges/README.md

 ## License

-This project is licensed under a Non-Commercial License - see the [LICENSE](LICENSE) file for details.
-This license grants permission to individuals to use this software for non-commercial purposes only.
-Any commercial use is strictly prohibited.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.